ncsa/Delta_doc/docs/source/user_guide/ood/custom-jupyterlab.rst

 #.
 Start an :ref:`Open OnDemand Jupyter session <ood-jupyterlab>`.

 #.
-In Jupyter Lab, hover over items in the Launcher view to see which environment will be used, selecting the one you want for this session.
+In Jupyter Lab, hover over items in the Launcher view to see which environment will be used; select the one you want for this session.

    ..  figure:: ../images/software/02_jupyter-mynewenv.png
        :alt: select environment